Your guide to CMA Fest

 Table of Contents

-CMA Fest is almost here, and whether you’re going or not, it will likely impact you in some way — cue our guide to navigating the weekend.
+CMA Fest is almost here, and whether you’re going or not, it will likely impact you in some way — so here’s how to navigate the weekend.
 Let’s start with a few fast facts, followed by transit options, fan experiences, and more.

 Fast facts